Secrets To Getting Everything You Want In Life

 Step 2: Have Faith In Your Ability To Accept It

-You must believe that you will get anything you ask for now that you've requested.
+It would be best if you believed you would get anything you ask for now that you've requested.
 You must believe that you will now get exactly what you've requested.

 Because faith is the capacity to believe in the unseen, confirming what you've asked for at least once a day might be a beneficial exercise for you.